Comparisons

 for Documentation Review

-Confluence is a powerful wiki, but using it as a review staging area for Git-based docs creates content duplication and manual reconciliation overhead.
+Confluence is a powerful wiki, but using it as a review staging area for Git-based docs creates content duplication and manual reconciliation, with no queue for the AI doc PRs piling up in your repo.

 DraftView strengths